 - maintain the provision of water quality and quantity and provide protection against drought and flood events.
-Includes water courses, water bodies, and riparian areas; - provide habitat for identified local species of interest, designated species of conservation concern (SCC), or identified focal species groups; - provide rare, unique, or biologically diverse ecosystems or unique landforms; - contribute to other important ecosystem functions or services at the local scale; and - include Provincial Environmentally Significant Areas.
+Includes water courses, water bodies, and riparian areas; - provide habitat for identified local species of interest, designated species of conservation concern (SCC), or identified focal species groups; - provide rare, unique, or biologically diverse ecosystems or unique landforms; - contribute to other important Ecosystems Services or functions at the local scale; and - include Provincial Environmentally Significant Areas.